East Calcutta Wetlands: Conservation and Management Act

+The East Kolkata Wetlands are managed by the East Kolkata Wetlands Management Authority, established under the East Kolkata Wetlands (Conservation and Management) Act, 2006 - legislation enacted to align domestic law with India's international commitments under the Ramsar Convention.

-The East Kolkata Wetlands (Conservation and Management) Act, 2006 represents an important landmark as it paved way for establishment of the East Kolkata Wetlands Management Authority (EKWMA) for conservation and management of the EKW.
+The act represents an important landmark as it paved way for establishment of the East Kolkata Wetlands Management Authority (EKWMA) for conservation and management of the EKW.
 The EKWMA is constituted under Section 3 of the Act, 2006.
 In 2017 Section 3(2) of the Act, 2006 has been amended and the composition of the EKWMA has been changed.
 The EKWMA is a thirteen (13) member body with the Chief Secretary, Government of West Bengal, Secretaries of different Departments of State Govt. as well as four experts nominated by the State Govt. under the chairmanship of Minister-in-Charge, Department of Environment, Government of West Bengal.

 The EKWMA is guided by the East Kolkata Wetlands (Conservation and Management) Act, 2006, the East Kolkata Wetlands (Conservation and Management) Rules, 2006, and the Wetlands (Conservation and Management) Rules, 2017.
 This is probably only wetland which has state enacted laws as well as Central enacted laws applicable.

+However, critical governance gaps have been identified in the authority's institutional composition: of the seventeen positions on the management body, fourteen are reserved for government officials, politicians, and bureaucrats, while only one is designated for a representative of the fishermen's cooperatives who must be nominated by the state government.
+Researchers have argued that this under-representation of primary stakeholders - including fishing communities, sewage farmers, and waste collectors - constitutes a fundamental structural deficit.
+These communities, who are most directly affected by wetland degradation and who actively sustain the wetland through indigenous knowledge and practice, are effectively marginalized from the governance process.